-- Eating a heart-healthy diet.
-Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish and whole grains.
+- Eat a heart-healthy diet.
+Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
 Avoid saturated and trans fats and excess salt and sugar.

 Coping and support

-If you have heart valve disease, here are some steps that may help you cope:
+If you have heart valve disease, here are some ways to help you manage your condition and thrive:

 Preparing for an appointment

-If you think you have heart valve disease, make an appointment to see your doctor.
+If you think you might have symptoms of heart valve disease, make an appointment for a health checkup.
 Here's some information to help you prepare for your appointment.

 What you can do